Ricardokevins/EasyTransformer/README.md

 # new version is 0.0.4
 ```

-Here is a simple demo
+<br/> Here is a simple demo（Also available in demo.py）

 ```Python
 import EasyTransformer